exasol/exa-toolbox/utilities/README.md

 [How to determine idle sessions with open transactions](https://community.exasol.com/t5/database-features/how-to-determine-idle-sessions-with-open-transactions/ta-p/1238)

 ## confd_xmlrpc
 You can use the [confd_xmlrpc.py](confd_xmlrpc.py) script to interact with ConfD using XMLRPC.
-For more details about ConfD, see the documentation.
+ConfD is primarily used beginning with Exasol version 8